History of Nintendo: The Legend of Zelda

-The Legend of Zelda, released for the Famicom in February 1986, was designed by Miyamoto, working with story writer Takashi Tezuka.
-The game's core concept, of exploring the high fantasy setting of Hyrule, was inspired by Miyamoto's experiences in the countryside of Kyoto, his home city.
+Miyamoto, Tezuka, and Kondo also worked on The Legend of Zelda (1986) for the Famicom and NES.
+The game's core concept, of exploring the high fantasy setting of Hyrule, was inspired by Miyamoto's experiences in the countryside near Kyoto, his home city.
 Ryan Lambie writes for Den of Geek: "He wanted to reproduce in video game form the same sense of awe and excitement he felt when he explored [the countryside's] forests and caves as a kid, to introduce the pleasure of discovering things or the anxiety of becoming lost in a maze."
-Zelda is an early open-world game—in which the player has freedom to move in many directions—and has a non-linear structure, so the tasks required to complete the game can be done in an order of the player's choosing.
-The player, controlling Link, traverses the kingdom of Hyrule to find pieces of the magical Triforce artifact in order to save Hyrule's princess, Zelda, from the villain Ganon.
-Similar to role-playing video games (RPGs)—which, until Zelda, had mostly released for personal computers instead of home consoles—the game "contain[s] monsters, dungeons, missions to complete, characters to converse with", Lambie writes.
-Koji Kondo composed the game's score.
+The Legend of Zelda is an early nonlinear game, so the tasks required to complete it can be done in an order of the player's choosing.
+The player, controlling Link, traverses the open world of Hyrule to find pieces of the magical Triforce artifact in order to save Princess Zelda from Ganon.
+Similar to role-playing video games (RPGs)—which, until then, had mostly released for PCs instead of consoles—Zelda features "monsters, dungeons, missions to complete, [and] characters to converse with".